Short Sale List Prices

 - The Bank Sold the Loan

-Sometimes, the bank won't realize it no longer holds the mortgage on the property until many months have passed by during short sale negotiations.
+Sometimes, the negotiator won't realize the bank no longer holds the mortgage or services the loan until precious weeks have passed during short sale negotiations.
 If the bank has sold the mortgage to another lender, the bank has no authority to approve a short sale because it has released the asset.
 Although the seller may continue to receive statements from the bank, the bank might be servicing the loan but not own it.

 Tip: Ask the title company to check the public records for an assignment of deed of trust or other documents that reflect the loan has been sold.
 Redirect your short sale package to the new lender.